 “James P. Beckwourth” by William Loren Katz

 But when Universal-International in Hollywood produced the horse opera Tomahawk in 1951, it cast white actor Jack Oakie as Jim Beckwourth.
 Generations of young people never learned that this tough pioneer fur trapper was an African American with Native American ancestry.

 Beckwourth was born around 1798 to a black slave with Native American lineage and her white master.
 As a teenager, he was apprenticed to a St. Louis blacksmith.
 His adventures began at 19 when he fled to the frontier, Beckwourth swept from one end of the continent to the other, from California to Florida, from New Orleans to Nevada.

 It soon became an important gateway to California.
 Today the pass, mountain peak, and town nearby still bear Beckwourth’s name.
 He personally led the first wagon train through Beckwourth Pass.
 Later he built a hotel and retired to become a peaceful innkeeper.
 In 1866 Beckwourth died of food poisoning while traveling to or from a Crow village.

 This simple fact has given rise to a legend: He was invited back to his Crow people by those who hoped he would consent to lead them again.
 When Beckwourth refused, this legend continues, he was given a feast and poisoned.

-Note: African Native American or Afro Native?
+Note: Afro Native American or African Native American?
 People who call themselves “Black Indians” are people living in America of African-American descent, with significant heritage of Native American Indian ancestry, and with strong connections to Indian Country and its Native American Indian culture, social, and historical traditions.
-Black Indians are also called African Native American people, Black American Indians, Black Native Americans and Afro Native Americans.
+Black Indians are also called Afro Native American people, Black American Indians, Black Native Americans and Afro Native.
+Connecting with our ancestors.

 SOURCE: “James P. Beckwourth” by William Loren Katz Adapted from Black Indians: A Hidden Heritage © Atheneum, 2012 revised edition.